aeryllvon/sentiment-analysis/README.md

 #### Insights
 - **Accuracy**: 71.26%
-- The Naive Bayes model, while having the lowest accuracy, showed a balanced recall among the classes, notably performing well in identifying neutral sentiments which other models struggled with.
+- The **Naive Bayes model**, while having the lowest accuracy, showed a balanced recall among the classes, notably performing well in identifying neutral sentiments which other models struggled with.